FelixVita/sample-python-project-structure/docs/index.rst

-.. projectname documentation master file, created by sphinx-quickstart on Fri Aug  2 13:19:41 2024.
+.. packagename documentation master file, created by sphinx-quickstart on Fri Aug  2 13:19:41 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-projectname documentation
+packagename documentation
 =========================

 Add your content using ``reStructuredText`` syntax.
 See the